Policy Tracker

 (5) Operate independently of the automated driving system as necessary.

-(1) The training shall be offered to all first responders with jurisdiction in areas the autonomous vehicle operates.
+(1) The manual override training shall be offered to all first responders with jurisdiction in areas the autonomous vehicle operates.

-(2) The training shall be reviewed on a regular basis by the manufacturer and updated as changes are needed.
+(2) The manual override training shall be reviewed on a regular basis by the manufacturer and updated as changes are needed.

-(3) The training must be reviewed and approved by the Office of the California Highway Patrol pursuant to Section 38805.
+(3) The manual override training must shall be reviewed and approved by the Office Department of the California Highway Patrol pursuant to Section 38805.

 (d) Notwithstanding any other law, the department shall not permit the deployment of any autonomous vehicle that does not comply with this section.